-The Company's telephony services are its main services, and in recent years consumption of and revenues from these services have declined, mainly due to competition from other telephony fixed-line service providers and the cellular companies.
-At the end of 2011, the Company had 2,342,000 active fixed telephone lines (compared with 2,352,000 active lines at the end of 2010).
+The Company's telephony services have declined, mainly due to competition from other telephony fixed-line service providers and the cellular companies.
 For details about the changes in the number of active lines and average monthly revenue per line, see Section 1.5.4.A.
-For details about the Company's market share in this segment, see Section 2.6.1..
+For details about the Company's market share in this segment, see Section 2.6.1.